tomaztk/Azure-Databricks/README.md

 Do the usual GitHub fork and pull request dance.
 Add yourself (or I will add you to the contributors section) if you want to.

+## Suggestions
+Feel free to suggest any new topics that you would like to be covered.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) © Tomaž Kaštrun